The Medicine in Marijuana

 Santiago Ivan Guerra, Associate Professor of Southwest Studies, Colorado College

 "Fantastic.
-This isn't just a film promoting the medicinal use of marijuana, but rather brings to light some very important issues and considerations...Governmental regulations limit research on cannabis, therefore, we as scientists, cannot make evidence-based recommendations...Medicine in Marijuana makes a very important point that patients are not receiving medical advice or instructions from a pharmacist on dosing, indication, str
+This isn't just a film promoting the medicinal use of marijuana, but rather brings to light some very important issues and considerations...Governmental regulations limit research on cannabis, therefore, we as scientists, cannot make evidence-based recommendations...Medicine in Marijuana makes a very important point that patients are not receiving medical advice or instructions from a pharmacist on dosing, indication, strain, etc. and healthcare professionals are not educated on cannabis in their training, so we are leaving the public on their own to treat themselves."

 |Reduced rates for activist and grassroots groups.
 Please inquire.